raychongtk/canonical-logging/README.md

 ## ✨ Background
 Canonical Logging is a way to design the logging approach in your system.
-In traditional logging approach, you will need to call `log.info(...)` multiple times in order to print logs in different locations.
+In traditional logging approach, you will need to call `LOGGER.info(...)` multiple times in order to print logs in different locations.
 This increases number of logs and makes logs difficult to read and understand.
-With canonical logging, every API request will have a single log with key-value pair to indicate the key information of the request lifecycle, meaning that, you can put different data into a log context, the data can be the key information that you need for the request like user id, error message, invoke dependency services success or not, and etc.
+With canonical logging, every API request will have a single log with key-value pair to indicate the key information of the request lifecycle, meaning that, you can put different data into a log context, the data can be the key information that you need for the request like user id, error message, invoke dependency services success or not, etc.

 ## 🥳 Installation